 Discussion

 The requirements from the PMSE vertical are more stringent than the ones commonly considered for the 5G use case Ultra-Reliable and Low Latency Communication (URLLC), i.e. end-to-end latencies below 1 ms and high reliability for isochronous packet transmission.
-In fact, even though the support of continuous streaming of packets is essential for any media application, the ability to have all devices tightly synchronized and the support of a reliable multicast connection are additional key requirements that PMSE applications need to fulfill for seamless operation.
+In fact, even though the support of continuous streaming of packets is essential for any media application, the ability to have all devices tightly synchronized and the support of a reliable multicast connection are additional key requirements that PMSE applications need to fulfil for seamless operation.

 Note: a high-level description of this use case (S1-172381) was presented at the 3GPP SA-1 #78 meeting in Porto.